EmmaJane22/explorer-scouts/README.md

 ### Site Owner's Goals:
 * The Explorer Scout group is interested in attracting new members as well as retaining current members.

 * The group also wants to celebrate their successes and showcase their activities/events to a wider community, as parents and the public are not permitted to attend group sessions.
-Scouting officals from county level are also interested in viewing the group's activities.
+Scouting officials from county level are also interested in viewing the group's activities.

 * The site owner requires a simple contact form that people can use to ask questions.